 Adaptive behavior, including self -help and social skills

 The school psychologist and school social workers work directly with individual students and or families to resolve problems.
 Depending on the situation and needs the following may be provided within the school setting to support students in accessing their education or meeting established educational goals.

 Support groups with a specific focus such as grief, social skills development, managing anger or community building

-Members of county-wide crisis team (activated when needed)
+Members of the county-wide crisis team (activated when needed)

-Provide training to staff to ensure safety and well -being of all students including suicide prevention training.
+Provide training for staff to ensure the safety and well -being of all students, including suicide prevention training.